Fiddleheads' Award-Winning "Green" Eco Policy and Practices

-I took a plunge with my first hybrid car, a 2005 Toyota Prius.
-My annual gasoline consumption was instantly less than half of on my previous vehicle (1998 Honda CRV), and I averaged just over 50 miles per Canadian gallon.
+I took the eco plunge with my first hybrid car, a 2005 Toyota Prius.
+My annual gasoline consumption was instantly less than half of on my previous vehicle (1998 Honda CRV), and I averaged just over 50 miles per Canadian gallon!
 In meticulously tracking my fuelups, mileage and road/weather conditions as factors for efficiency, I calculated that I eliminated at least 4 metric tons of CO2 per year in using the more efficient vehicle compared to its predecessor.

-The savings in gas from no longer driving the CRV literally paid for the vehicle's purchase price in 10 years of usage!
+The savings in gas from no longer driving the CRV literally paid for the Prius' purchase price over 10 years of gas savings!

 Since 2001 I have avoided air travel and opted to make a roadtrip of my long distance trips whenever it was feasible.
-I also enjoy biking but due to health reasons I found the very steep hills where I live impeding my interest in riding, so in 2020 I purchased a used electric-assist bicycle and enjoy biking again with my family.
+Flights are booked with carbon offset credits.
+I also enjoy biking and purchased a used electric-assist bicycle to manage the steep hills that would otherwise impede frequent rides.

 Eliminating the Commute